jingyonghou/RPN_KWS/README.md

 ![image](https://github.com/jingyonghou/RPN_KWS/raw/master/Picture2.png)

-The red box is the ground-truth box of keyword from force alignment, the blue box is best anchor selected according to the classification score, the green box is the proposed region proposal corresponding to the best anchor
+Selected two utterances which contrains keyword.
+The red box is the ground-truth box of keyword from force alignment, the blue box is best anchor selected according to the classification score, the green box is the proposed region proposal corresponding to the best anchor.

 ## Running environment
 ### Python 2.7.15